Sadness in Islam | Fitrah Tawheed

 The Prophet (ﷺ) was saddened by the words of Quraysh and how they treated him.
 After this, the pause ended and Allah brought revelation again.

-Ibn Ishaaq (first Islamic historian) said: "Then the revelation stopped for a while, whereupon the Messenger of Allah (ﷺ) became concerned and sad.
+Ibn Ishaaq (Islamic historian) said: "Then the revelation stopped for a while, whereupon the Messenger of Allah (ﷺ) became concerned and sad.
 Then Gabriel brought him Surat ad-Duha, in which his Lord, Who had so honored him, swore that He had not forgotten him, nor hated him."
 [Seerah Ibn Hisham (1/225)]

 Questions about Islam?